Saxxy Awards: 2017 Awards

-Series Hiatus and Community Saxxy Awards
+Series hiatus and Community Saxxy Awards

 After the 2017 Awards, Valve has not held another Saxxy Awards competition and let the series slip into an informal hiatus.
-As of 2023, Valve has not commented on the series implied cancellation.
-To compensate, a group of Source Filmmaker artists in the SFM community created the Community Saxxy Awards in 2021 as a response to Valve's inaction.
+As of 2025, Valve has not commented on the series' implied cancellation.
+To compensate, a group of Source Filmmaker artists in the SFM community created the Community Saxxy Awards in 2021 as a response to Valve's inaction, although as of 2025, it has not been held since.